Compressed Hypothesis Testing: To Mix or Not to Mix?: Efficient Algorithms for Hypothesis Testing with Mixed Observations

 \subsection{MP based hypothesis testing algorithm}

-We further design a message passing method to discover general abnormal random variables, even if the abnormal random variables have the same mean as the regular random variables.
-Our message passing algorithm uses \textit{bipartite graph} to perform statistical inference.
+We further design a message passing based method to discover general abnormal random variables, even if the abnormal random variables have the same mean as the regular random variables.
+Our message passing based algorithm uses \textit{bipartite graph} to perform statistical inference.
 We remark that message passing algorithms have been successfully applied to decoding for error correcting code \cite{mackay2003information}, including Low Density Parity Check (LDPC) code.
+Unlike sparse bipartite graphs already used in LDPC codes and compressed sensing \cite{ExpanderCode, XHExpander, IndykSparse}, a novelty in this paper is that our sparse bipartite graphs are allowed to have more measurement nodes than variable nodes, namely $m \geq n$.
+Also, in our problem setup, we consider random variables which have different realizations at different time.
+Thus, it is a different problem setup from ones in \cite{ExpanderCode, XHExpander, IndykSparse}.

-Let us denote the $j$-th linear mixed function by ${a^j}^T X$, where $X$ is a random variable vector, and ${a^j}$ is the $j$-th sensing vector for a linear mixed observation.
-The observation random variable at time $j$, i.e. $Y^j$, is simply represented as ${a^j}^T X^j$ as in (\ref{eq:observation}).
-Note that over time indices $j$'s, the random variable vector $X$ takes independent realizations.
+Let us denote the $j$-th linear mixed function by ${\ba^j}^T \bX$, where $\bX$ is a random variable vector, and ${\ba^j}$ is the $j$-th sensing vector for a linear mixed observation.
+The observation random variable at time $j$, i.e. $Y^j$, is simply represented as ${\ba^j}^T \bX^j$ introduced in (\ref{eq:observation}).
+Note that over time indices $j$'s, the random variable vector $\bX$ takes independent realizations.
 Now we define a bipartite factor graph as follows.
-We will represent a random variable $X_i$ using a \textit{variable node} on the left, and represent an observation $Y^j$ as a \textit{check node} on the right.
+We will represent a random variable $X_i$ using a \textit{variable node} on the bottom, and represent an observation $Y^j$ as a \textit{check node} on the top.
 Variable nodes and check nodes appear on two sides of the bipartite factor graph.
 A line is drawn between a node $X_i$ and a node $Y^j$ if and only if that random variable $X_i$ is involved in the observation $Y^j$.
 We call the observation $Y^j$ linked with $X_i$ as a \textit{neighbor} of $X_i$.
-We will denote the set of neighbors of $X_i$ by $N(X_i)$.
-Similarly, the set of random variable $X_i$'s linked with a random variable $Y^j$ is denoted by $N(Y^j)$.
-Fig. \ref{fig:factor_graph}(a) is an example of the factor graph for a given sensing matrix $A$ in Fig. \ref{fig:factor_graph}(b).
-In our message passing algorithm, messages are exchanged between variable nodes and check nodes.
+We will denote the set of neighbors of $X_i$ by $\cQ(X_i)$.
+Similarly, the set of random variable $X_i$'s linked with a random variable $Y^j$ is denoted by $\cQ(Y^j)$.
+Fig. \ref{fig:factor_graph}(a) is an example of the factor graph for a given sensing matrix $\bA$ in Fig. \ref{fig:factor_graph}(b).